yyepezx96/MidtermYarlina/README.md

 Additionally, you can test error handling with cases like:
 - `divide 5 0` for division by zero (will show an error message)add 3 2 to add numbers

+- Type in Menu to see the `Plugins`

+-Use features like `History` to view past equations

 To configure error use:
    ```bash